 Before you ride anywhere you should read these safety guidelines including how to keep your bike safe and the rules of the road!

-And if you need to rend a bike during your stay you should think about contacting shops before your arrival as there will be a lot of people around for ADE, don’t miss your chance to grab a bike!
+And if you need to rent a bike during your stay you should think about contacting shops before your arrival as there will be a lot of people around for ADE, don’t miss your chance to grab a bike!

 As I mentioned above the city is primarily bike friendly.
 Because the city centre has all its canals the streets are quite narrow so city officials try to keep cars out of the city which means that there aren’t many parking spots available.
 If you’re driving you’re likely going to need to park your car on the outskirts of the city at one of the Park & Ride locations and then use public transport to get into town.
 Check the locations HERE.